vedi/restifizer/README.md

 ### select

 > I use `httpie` (https://github.com/jakubroztocil/httpie) as a command line tool to test the servers.
-You can use any, but all the examples are created with syntax of `httpie`.
+You can use any, but all the examples were created with syntax of `httpie`.
 Anyway it's recognizable.

 Example: